 The L.A.
 Summer Residency offers artists and designers the opportunity to work side-by-side in an immersive environment within the vibrant art and design community of Los Angeles.
 Through access to Otis College's advanced production studios, facilities, and deep engagement with the Los Angeles contemporary arts community, participants can produce unique work and investigate new ideas.
 Artists and designers will be hosted at our housing and dining facilities, minutes from LAX and the Pacific Ocean.

 If you would like to nominate someone within your community for this program, please complete a Summer Programs Nomination Form and our office will reach out to them with your nomination.

 Dates and Fees

-The fee to attend the residency is $2,800, which includes room and board.
+The fee to attend the residency is $3,250 and includes room and board, laboratory access, and meals.
 There are limited fellowships available for the program.
-To be considered for a fellowships you must complete your application by the priority deadline of January 30, 2019.
-First round notifications of acceptance will be sent out via email in February and second round notifications will be sent out via email in March.
+To be considered for a fellowships you must complete your application by the priority deadline of February 3, 2020.
 A deposit is required to secure your spot in the residency after notifications go out.

 Applications are now open!
 Please click the apply now button below to begin your application.
 You are able to save your application and return to it at anytime before the application deadline.
 Sign up to be notified of additional information regarding the LA Summer Residency.